LeonardosGitHub/AIProgram-github.io/index.md

 # AI Research, Learnings, and Thoughts

 ## Goals
-- Begin to understand AI and Emerging Technologies
+- Start my journey to understand AI and related technologies